MarcusLee-Fraizer/Whats_Next/README.md

 **A list of user stories**:
-- As a user, I want to be able to add multiple movies to my "Watched Movies" list.
+- As a user, I want to be able to add multiple movies to my "Watched Movies" list on my profile.
 - As a user, I want to be able to give a movie, in my "Watched Movies" list, a rating out of 5 stars.